Sarveshpc/URLShortnerApplicationWeb1/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please create a new issue or submit a pull request.

 ## Contact
-For any inquiries or questions, feel free to reach out via [email](mailto:akshaysinghr98@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/akshay-kumar046203/).
+For any inquiries or questions, feel free to reach out via [email]) or connect with me on [LinkedIn] : https://www.linkedin.com/in/sarvesh-chitkeshiwar-337aab1ba